Fit as a Mama Bear

 • Drink lots of water

-One thing I do love about this homemade sunscreen recipe though is that because it is oil-based it doesn’t come off easily in the water!
+One thing I do love about this homemade sunscreen though is that because it is oil-based it doesn’t come off easily in the water!

 Oil repels water, so you stay protected a bit longer.